Bukit Indah

 Bukit Indah (Jawi: بوكيت اينده) is a suburb in Iskandar Puteri, Johor Bahru District, Johor, Malaysia.
-The township has a population of over 60,000 with over 10,000 houses.
+The township has a population of over 60,000 and over 10,000 houses.
+As Western Johor's most populated town, its connectivity and shopping district has made Bukit Indah the center of the Western Johor commercial district.

 History

-Bukit Indah was launched in 1997.
-It won the Johor State Landscape Award 2001, the National Landscape Competition 2001 and the Best of the Best National Landscape Award 2005.
+Bukit Indah was launched in 1997 by developer as one of the few master-planned towns in Johor.
+Bukit Indah was built using an Australian "Green-Street" Concept emphasizing landscaped linear gardens.

-On 24 May 2010, the Prime Ministers of Malaysia and Singapore have signed a landmark agreement to lower the toll charges for the Malaysia–Singapore Second Link significantly, thus benefiting the residents of Bukit Indah.
+Bukit Indah's design won the Johor State Landscape Award 2001, the National Landscape Competition 2001 and the Best of the Best National Landscape Award 2005.
+Bukit Indah was the first town to introduce the town park concept in Johor Bahru.